Bali Officially Reopens to Tourists

-Bali beckons with sun, surf, and spirituality–and visiting has just become easier.
-One of the worlds favourite travel destinations has finally given tourists (especially Australians) a sigh of relief.
-Opening up to global tourism.
-I’ve just returned and this is what I learnt about post-pandemic Bali.
+Bali invites you with sun, surf, and spirituality.
+Visiting has just become easier.
+One of the world’s favorite travel spots has finally given tourists, especially Australians, a reason to relax.
+It’s now open to global tourism.
+I’ve just returned and this is what I learned about post-pandemic Bali.

 Six things I learned about Bali in 2022

-Until recently, visiting Indonesia’s beach-fringed magnet for global clean eaters, wave chasers, and crypto traders meant quarantining for 3 days in a government-approved hotel.
-After almost two years of pandemic closure, Bali announced that from the 14th March, vaccinated foreign travellers would no longer need to quarantine or do a PCR test upon arrival.
+Until recently, going to Indonesia’s beach paradise for healthy eaters, surfers, and crypto fans meant staying in quarantine for 3 days in a government-approved hotel.
+After almost two years of being closed due to the pandemic, Bali announced that starting 14th March, vaccinated foreign visitors would no longer need to quarantine.
+They also don’t have to take a PCR test when they arrive.

-Last month (April) I travelled to Bali, just two weeks after travel restrictions had finally been reduced.
-The island had been a ghost town for the last two years with most workers returning to agriculture to make a living.
+Last month (April) I went to Bali, just two weeks after travel rules were finally eased.
+The island had been like a ghost town for the last two years.
+Many workers had returned to farming to earn a living.

-Here’s what I got to learn about Bali, post pandemic:
+Here’s what I learned about Bali, post pandemic:

 One thing you also learn is that being that creative every day is harder than it looks.
 The other thing you learn is that being an influencers boyfriend probably sucks after you’ve taken the 100th photo for the day.